 A hit-and-run accident occurs when a driver flees a car accident scene without stopping to exchange insurance information and call 911.
 Under New Mexico law, which includes Santa Fe & Albuquerque, all drivers’ insurance companies must compensate car accident victims.
 When the at-fault driver leaves the scene of the car accident, the victim must seek compensation from his or her own insurance company through an uninsured/underinsured motorist claim.

-Being involved in a Santa Fe hit and run accident can be extremely frustrating and disorienting.
+Being involved in a Santa Fe or Albuquerque hit and run accident can be extremely frustrating and disorienting.
 Discussing your case with an experienced New Mexico car accident attorney can help you understand your legal options.
 At Hunt Law, we have a proven track record of securing compensation for victims of hit-and-run accidents.
 Contact us today to schedule your free initial consultation.

 Drivers who flee from the scene of a car accident do so for several various reasons.
 Sometimes they don’t have the required car insurance.
 Or, they may flee in an attempt to avoid law enforcement.
 If you’ve been involved in a hit and run accident in New Mexico, don’t chase after the at-fault driver.
 You risk putting yourself in danger.
 Instead, try to take a picture of his or her license plate number or write it down.

 We recommend calling 911 and asking for a law enforcement officer to come to the scene.
 Make sure you don’t leave the scene of the accident.
 While you wait for law enforcement to arrive, take photos of the damage to your vehicle, the position of your vehicle, skid marks, and any other details that could help your case.
 If you see any witnesses, request their contact information.
 After receiving a complete medical evaluation, we recommend speaking to an experienced personal injury lawyer as soon as possible.

 Who Pays for the Damage Involved in a Hit and Run Accident?